red-team-testing/github-api-template/project_description.md

 ## Section

-{@onclick=alert('win')}By submitting a manuscript to this repository, the authors guarantee that it has not been previously published in substantially similar form.
+By submitting a manuscript to this repository, the authors guarantee that it has not been previously published in substantially similar form.
 Furthermore, no paper which contains significant overlap with the contributions of this paper either has been or will be submitted during the review period to either a journal or a conference.

 ### Subsection